UWPCE-PythonCert/ProgrammingInPython/_sources/modules/BasicPython.rst.txt

 Code structure
 --------------

-Each line is a piece of code.
+Each line is a unit of code.
+Each line is made up of these components:

-Comments:
+**Comments:**

 .. code-block:: ipython

     In [3]: # everything after a '#' is a comment

-Expressions:
+**Expressions:**

+An expression is a unit of code that evaluates to a value:

 .. code-block:: ipython